Consequences of symmetry-breaking on conformal defect data: Introduction

 The plan of the paper is as follows.
 In section 2 we discuss our conventions for defect kinematics and derive the basic soft and double soft theorems in their general form.
 Sections 3, 4 and 5 then apply these general identities to the cases of tilts, displacements and the displacino respectively, deriving a multitude integral constraints on defect correlators and bulk-defect-defect form factors.
 In section 6 we specialize to line defects and show how integrated constraints can be turned into dispersive sum rules on defect data by working with `master functionals', or equivalently using the Polyakov/local block expansions.
 These improved sum rules immediately imply the simple but tight bounds evoked above.
 Section 7 is concerned with perturbative computations in the context of the pinning line defect of the $O(N)$ CFT, while in section 8 we check both that this data satisfies our sum rules, which are then used to make make new perturbative predictions.
 Several technical appendices complete this work.

-{\bf Note:} While this paper was being completed we became aware of work in progress by Drukker, Kravchuk and Kong using different methods whose results partially overlap with ours.
+{\bf Note:} While this paper was being completed we became aware of work in progress by Drukker, Kravchuk and Kong \cite{Drukker:2025dfm} and by Belton and Kong \cite{Belton:2025ief} using different methods whose results partially overlap with ours.
 The paper \cite{Gabai:2025hwf} also appeared where the displacement sum rules of \cite{Gabai:2025zcs} were rederived using Ward identity techniques after private communication.